 Boards must be aware that under the definition, the presence of a job development service on a job seeker’s service record must reflect receipt of a positive response—in the form of a referral—from the employer contacted in the job development service.

-Boards also must be aware that all WorkInTexas.com job seeker service definitions are shared with TWIST.
-TWIST automatically reflects changes to WorkInTexas.com job seeker service definitions.

 Boards must be aware that the following do not count as job development services:

 While talking with a job seeker, staff discovers that the job seeker is working and asks for the job seeker’s start date and the name of the employer.